Where to Stay in Bucharest First Time: 16 Best Areas

 If you want a top quality hotel and a choice of good restaurants, this may be the district for you.
 Hotel Dacia is 4 star, air conditioned comfortable rooms and good service.
 You can enjoy local and international cuisine while there is a pleasant bar with a good variety of drinks available.
 The district also has about 40 restaurants to choose from including the Dacia Felix Restaurant that is famous for its Super Breakfast Buffet.

-14. Tineretului, Where to Stay in Burachest for Good Transport
+14. Tineretului, where to stay in Burachest for families

 Head to south Bucharest in Sector 4 and you will reach Tineretului which gets its name from the Park that is within the neighborhood.
 It is not far from the center of Bucharest and locals looking to buy an apartment should find something here.